Book Reviews

 • What has Respect to do with COVID-19?

-Isrealin doesn’t just drop the problem in our lap and leave it up to the reader to solve it.
-She provides readers with strategies and methods from recognized experts for positively confronting issues regarding respect and implicit bias.
+Isrealin doesn’t just drop the problem in our lap and leave it up to the reader to solve.
+She provides readers with strategies and methods from recognized experts for positively confronting respect and implicit bias issues.

-At the of selected chapters, she challenges the reader with questions perfect for a serious introspection as well as conversation with young people.
+In the selected chapters, she challenges the reader with questions perfect for serious introspection and conversation with young people.
 Some of the questions are:

 • Do you stick to your principles even if people disagree with them?